fregante/list-github-dir-content/readme.md

 // ['src/file.js', 'src/styles/main.css', ...]

-// listContent.viaTreesApi also adds a `truncated` property if (filesArray.truncated) {
+// getDirectoryContentViaTreesApi also adds a `truncated` property if (filesArray.truncated) {
 	// Perhaps try with viaContentsApi?
 }